Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

 How to get your security deposit back

 With sample security deposit demand letter

 Security deposits are notoriously tricky.
-They’re usually a pretty decent amount of money — sometimes up to 1.5 times your rent — and getting the whole thing back at the end of the day takes some careful intention.
+They can be a decent amount of money — sometimes up to 1.5 times your rent — and getting the whole thing back takes care and attention on your part.
 Another trick is timing.
 You might not get the security deposit back from your prior place by the time you need to pay the next one!